lamont-cookbooks/lcgstyle/README.md

-# Chefstyle - Version Pinned rubocop and sane defaults for Ruby
+# Lcgstyle - Version Pinned rubocop and sane defaults for Ruby

 This is an internal style guide for chef ruby projects (chef-client, ohai, mixlib-shellout, mixlib-config, etc).